Mean-field limit of a hybrid system for multi-lane multi-class traffic: Introduction

-We start by defining the microscopic dynamics.
-In the following we consider two classes of vehicles, one identified by human-driven vehicles and the other one by automated-driven vehicles.
-We use a Bando-Follow-the-Leader model for both classes, but the dynamics of autonomous vehicles differs from the dynamics of human-driven ones due to an additive control term which, in applications, may be provided by a remote controller~\cite{Piccoli-DissipationStopAndGo2018}.
-The Bando-Follow-the-Leader model is reformulated by replacing the interaction with the closest vehicle ahead by a short-range interaction kernel which allows to write the system of ODEs in a convolution framework.
+The main contributions of this paper are described in the following.
+We define microscopic dynamics for two classes of vehicles, one identified by human-driven vehicles and the other one by automated-driven vehicles.
+We use a Bando-Follow-the-Leader model for both classes.
+More precisely, the model is reformulated by replacing the interaction with the closest vehicle ahead by a short-range interaction kernel which allows to write the system of ODEs in a convolution framework.
+Furthermore, the dynamics of autonomous vehicles differs from the dynamics of human-driven ones due to an additive control term which, in applications, may be provided by a remote controller~\cite{Piccoli-DissipationStopAndGo2018}.
 Along with the continuous dynamics, we consider discrete dynamics generated by the lane changing rules, which are designed following \cite{KTH07}.
 The presence of both continuous and discrete dynamics leads us to a hybrid system, see~\cite{654885,garavello2005hybrid,4806347,piccoli1998hybrid,Tomlin_1998}.
 Finally, we perform a mean-field limit for human-driven vehicles only, since autonomous vehicles are supposed to be a small percentage of the total flow on motorways.
 The trajectories of the hybrid system exhibit dicontinuities thus the limit procedure requires a generalization of the classical Arzelà-Ascoli Theorem.
 This leads to a Vlasov-type PDEs with a source term~\cite{festa2018mean,HertyIllnerKlarPanferov,IllnerKlarMaterne}, which is generated by the discrete lane changing rules.
 Such source term induces the measure solutions to change mass in time, thus the limit is obtained using the generalized Wasserstein distance \cite{piccoli2014generalized}.
 Together with the continuous and discrete dynamics of the autonomous vehicles, we obtain a hybrid system with mean-field limit involved, for which we prove existence and uniqueness of solutions.